shawna-tuli-silicon-valley/shawna-tuli-silicon-valley/README.md

 * GMAT - Waived

 #### INTERESTS
-I am strength training,  dancing, healthy cooking, reading, and studying daily.
+I am strength training,  dancing, healthy vegetarian cooking, reading, and studying daily.
 I enjoy playing tennis and badminton, walking, shopping, oil painting, watching movies and shows, and going to beaches, lakes, restaurants, and concerts.

 <!--
 **shawna-tuli-silicon-valley/shawna-tuli-silicon-valley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.